wmiller848/GoGP/README.md

       Default: 0.90
       Required: false

-This will output the contents of a [CoffeScript](https://github.com/jashkenas/coffeescript) program that evolved to match the input and desired output.
+This will output the contents of a [CoffeScript](https://github.com/jashkenas/coffeescript) program that evolved to match the input to our desired output.

-The contents of `some.csv` looks like this:
+The contents of `some.csv` could look like this:

 ```
 1.0,3.1,5.2,1.0,Iris-setosa
 3.1,5.2,1.8,2.3,Iris-virginica
 ```
-## Invocation ##

-Included in `examples/datasets` are several datasets to attempt tp learn.
+Included in `examples/datasets` are several datasets to test learning.

 Running the plant example can be done like:

 `GoGP learn -c 4 -s 0.90 -v < examples/datasets/plants.csv > output.coffee`

-For examle a run scoring 90% or above in all categories:
+For examle a run that scored 90% or above in all categories:

 ![House Votes](examples/datasets/plants-output.png)

+## Invocation ##

 The last column in each row is the desired output, meaning GoGP will evolve a program that given the input `1.0,3.1,5.2,1.0`